zuchuandatou/MLSysEngOps-NYU25Spring/README.md

   * `mlflow` contains experiment artifacts

 ##### Offline Data:
-- `ml-192m/` → which stores MovieLens 192M raw dataset and contains the raw ratings.csv
-- `training/` → Cleaned-up data
-- `models/` → Trained models
-- `logs/` → User activity logs
+For offline data, MovieLens 192M dataset is used, which contains user–movie interactions (userId, itemId), rating and timestamp.
+Data Lineage:
+* Original data: `rating.csv` from MovieLens 192M from external source.
+* Transformed data: `rating.cvs` stored persistently in `/mnt/object/ml-192m`
+* Divided data:
+  * training data under `/mnt/object/training/movielens_192m_train.txt`
+  * evaluation data under `/mnt/object/evaluation/movielens_192m_eval.txt`
+  * testing data under `/mnt/object/testing/movielens_192m_test.txt`
 ##### Online Data:
-I simulated real-user interactions to evaluate the SSE-PT model.
-I used evaluation dataset which had been divided during ETL pipeline (movielens_192m_eval.txt) to evaluate the model on unseen data.
-This evaluation file has been mounted from object store under  /mnt/object/evaluation.
+For online data, I simulated real-user interactions to evaluate the SSE-PT model.
+I used evaluation dataset which had been divided during ETL pipeline (`movielens_192m_eval.txt`) to evaluate the model on unseen data.
+This evaluation file has been mounted from object store under  `/mnt/object/evaluation`.

-The simulation logic contains in demo.ipynb under workspaces.
+The simulation logic contains in `demo.ipynb` under `workspaces`.
 I first cleaned and formatted by ID clipping that ensure userId and itemId are within training range of 10000.
-Then we pass a dummy user interaction sequence to model as user history.
+Then we pass a dummy user interaction sequence to model (`models/SSE_PT.pth`) as user history.

 This can be monitored through running `nload ens3` command on `node-persist-project37`.